Continue reading for our analysis...

 As happens, however, we can easily become accustomed to seeing even the world’s deadliest animals up close, knowing we are safe behind glass.

-In a clip, we get to see something that reminds us all that lions are cute, but they are not tame.
+In the below clip, we get to see something that reminds us all that lions are cute, but they are not tame.
 The video starts rather suddenly, but we can assume a bit of what is happening beforehand.

 Two zookeepers are in a lion’s pen, either doing a show or a feeding of some type.
 We know that whatever it is, it’s a public event because there is a crowd of people watching what is going on.